The Goal Rush (TV series)

-The Goal Rush was a live ITV television programme that aired from 18 August 2001 to 20 December 2003, produced by Granada Television.
+The Goal Rush is a live ITV television programme that aired from 18 August 2001 to 20 December 2003, produced by Granada Television.
 The programme was broadcast on Saturdays as a rival show to Final Score on BBC One, and provided live football scores from the Premier League and The Football League.
 Coverage began on ITV2 and then continued on ITV1.
 The programme was presented by Angus Scott.

 ITV ran the programme across two and a half of the three seasons that it held the rights to show Premiership highlights.
 After the rights were lost, The Goal Rush was axed, and the final edition was aired on 20 December 2003.

 History

 The Goal Rush was announced in 2000 by Brian Barwick, ITV Controller of Sport.
 The programme was a replacement for Football First which had aired exclusively on ITV2 since its launch in December 1998.
 It first aired on 18 August 2001 after ITV won the rights to Premier League highlights.